rachitnigam/rachitnigam.com/content/post/stopify-history.md

 +++
-title = "A Brief History of Stopify" summary = "Author blatanly lies about the length of the article and writes some JavaScript." date = 2018-08-22T21:52:05-04:00 draft = true
+title = "A Brief History of Stopify" summary = "Undergrad writes some JavaScript and lies about the article length." date = 2018-08-22T21:52:05-04:00 draft = true

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
+tags = ["research"]
-tags = ["history of research", "research"] categories = []
+categories = []

 # Featured image